mdelkins/eng-practices/review/index.md

 A code review is a process where someone other than the author(s) of a piece of code examines that code.

-At Google, we use code review to maintain the quality of our code and products.
+At Airship, we use code review to maintain the quality of our code and products.

-This documentation is the canonical description of Google's code review processes and policies.
+This documentation is the canonical description of Airship's code review processes and policies.